krishauser/Klampt/Python/docs/source/Manual-Control.rst

    position.
 Gain constants kP, kI, and kD should be tuned for behavior similar to those of the physical robot.
 PID controllers may also accept feedforward torques.
--  *Locked velocity control* drives a link at a fixed velocity.
-   *Experimental*.
-(Note: this is different from "soft" velocity control which feeds a piecewise linear path to a PID controller)

-Note that the PID control and locked velocity control loops are performed as fast as possible with the simulation time step.
+Note that PID control is performed as fast as possible with the simulation time step.
 This rate is typically faster than that of the robot controller.
 Hence a PID controlled actuator typically performs better (rejects disturbances faster, is less prone to instability) than a torque controlled actuator with a simulated PID loop at the controller level.

 .. important::
    When using Klamp't to prototype behaviors for a physical